How does the treatment work?

 What are signs that I have Lyme disease?

 Lyme disease can take up to a month to begin to show symptoms.
 It generally starts with a fever and general aches and pains.
-A bull’s eye rash may develop a few days after the rash starts.
+A bull’s eye rash may develop a few days after the fever starts.
 If the rash develops, it is a good indicator that you have Lyme’s disease and you should seek medical care.
 However, about a quarter of the cases do not develop a rash.
 There is a blood test that can confirm if you have Lyme disease.
 It needs to be treated with an antibiotic or it will continue to get worse.

 How do I remove a tick?